catberry/catberry-cli/templates/empty-dust/README.md

 This application only shows "Hello, world!" page.

-First of all it is needed to install dependencies:
+First of all, it is needed to install dependencies:

 ```
-npm install
+npm install -- production
 ```

-Then to start in `debug` mode without script minification and with file watching:
+Then to start in `debug` mode without script minification and with watching for changes:

 ```
 npm run debug